 Bakersfield E-Scooter Accident Lawyer

-Reports of injuries, accidents, and deaths caused by e-scooter related accidents are skyrocketing.
-E-scooters are currently legal in Bakersfield, California, but they are illegal in many cities and states throughout the country because of how dangerous they are.
+Reports of injuries, accidents, and deaths caused by e-scooter-related accidents are skyrocketing.
+E-scooters are currently legal in Bakersfield, but they are illegal in many cities and states throughout the country because of how dangerous they are.
 E-scooters are a popular form of transportation because they are fun, inexpensive, and convenient.
 However, it is no longer a secret that they can be dangerous.

 There are not many rules controlling where e-scooters can and cannot go.
 Many of these decisions are left to local governments.
 This ambiguity and legal inconsistency can make e-scooter accident claims very confusing, especially as it relates to issues of liability.
 One particular city, for example, may require e-scooter riders to remain on the sidewalk, while another city may allow them to use the street.

-Head injuries are the most commonly seen type of injury after an e-scooter accident.
-40% of all scooter injuries affect the head area.
-Broken bones account for 31% of all injuries and soft tissue injuries account for 27%.
+Head injuries are the most common type of injury after an e-scooter accident.
+40 percent of all scooter injuries affect the head area.
+Broken bones account for 31 percent of all injuries and soft tissue injuries account for 27 percent.

-A study conducted by the CDC in Austin, Texas also determined that almost half of all scooter injuries in the city involved severe head injuries.
+A study conducted by the CDC also determined that almost half of all scooter injuries in the city involved severe head injuries.
 The percentages of this study break down as follows:

-- 48% experienced a fracture, abrasion, or laceration, or abrasion to the head
+- 48 percent experienced a fracture, abrasion, or laceration, or abrasion to the head

-- 35% experienced serious fractures to a bone that wasn’t the nose, finger, or toe
+- 35 percent experienced serious fractures to a bone that wasn’t the nose, finger, or toe

 However, it is very important to understand that it must have been the defective scooter that caused your injuries, and not your own behavior.
 For example, if you were riding while intoxicated and suffered an accident that was caused by a defective product, compensation will be reduced.